ondoheer/react-expenses/README.md

 ## TODO

+* Expenses category field is not populated until you switch the category:
+  * Redirect to add categories if there are no categories, or change the add expense button to take you to the add category
+  * Preload the value of the add expense field with id=1
 * Clean form after category has been submited
 * BLOCK register button if password !== confirm
 * create private vs public 404 functionality
+* Improve the last expense box styling (BEMMIT)